Caleb-Busch/DataModeling381/ModernizedEMovies/README-EMOVIES.md

     Adding new E-pay options

 Entity changes:
-    -Movie (is now a parent type with EBuy and PhysicalRental as children) -Payment (is now a parent type with three children: BitcoinPayment, PaypalPayment, CreditCardPayment)
+    -MovieRentalRecord (is now a parent type with EBuy and PhysicalRental as children) -Payment (is now a parent type with three children: BitcoinPayment, PaypalPayment, CreditCardPayment)